almondheil/agent-based-herding/README.md

 * `seed`: Either None or an integer.
 If a seed is specified, it sets random number generator seeds for placement and agent-based modeling
+* `total-steps`: Either set to -1 or a nonzero integer.
+If set to -1 creates an interactive visualization of the model, if set to an integer simply runs the model with no visuals.

 Herd Placement
 * `herd-number`: Number of herds to generate